 Speaking of clowns, election time is soon to be upon us.
 Time to review How to Vote.
-I’ve developed a simple formula that will get you through the process with a minimum of discomfort.
-Here’s a simple primer:
+If you feel that properly researching each and every candidate and ballot proposal is too tedious and time-consuming, I’ve developed a simple formula that will streamline the process a bit.

 1. The propositions are more important than the candidates.
 Read the election guide.
 If you don’t understand what the proposition is supposed to do, flip to the back of the booklet where they have the arguments in favor and against the propositions.
 You don’t even have to read them; just take note of which argument uses the most exclamation points, and vote against it.
 Exclamation points, all caps, underlines and italics are the prime indicators that the argument is one of emotion rather than reason.